flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteContainerPolicy
-### Deletes the access policy that is associated with the specified container.
+> Deletes the access policy that is associated with the specified container.<br/>

 #### Input Parameters
 * `Action` - _required_